elastic/apm/specs/agents/log-onboarding.md

 application logs.
 This is primarily accomplished via the `log_ecs_formatting` configuration option, described below.

+In future iterations, the shipping of ECS logs will become more automated by auto-parsing ECS-JSON logs in Filebeat and [automatically shipping log files](https://github.com/elastic/apm/issues/374) that got reformatted via `log_ecs_formatting`.

 ## `log_ecs_formatting` configuration

 Configures the agent to automatically format application logs as ECS-compatible JSON